JBZoo/CSV-Blueprint/README.md

 Batch processing
 * [x] CSV/Schema file discovery in the folder with regex filename pattern (like `glob(./**/dir/*.csv)`).
 * [x] If option `--csv` is a folder, then validate all files in the folder.
-* [x] Batch processing.
-Checking multiple CSV files in one schema.
+* [x] Checking multiple CSV files in one schema.
-* [ ] Batch processing.
-Quick stop flag.
+* [ ] Quick stop flag.
 If the first error is found, then stop the validation process to save time.
-* [ ] Batch processing.
-Using multiple schemas for one csv file.
+* [ ] Using multiple schemas for one csv file.
 * [ ] If option `--csv` is not specified, then the STDIN is used.
 To build a pipeline in Unix-like systems.

 Validation